- Position: Professor

 - Phone: +44(0)113 343 2019

 I was educated at the University of Cambridge (BA and Ph.D.) and the University of Chicago (MA).
 I worked at the University of Bristol from 1996-2000.
 I joined the department in Leeds in August 2000.
 Since arriving in Leeds I have also completed an MA in Modern Jewish Studies.
-I was promoted to Professor of German in 2005.
+I was promoted to Professor in 2005.

 I have been Head of Department, Director of the Leeds Humanities Research Institute, and Head of the Graduate School of the Faculty of Arts, amongst other school and faculty responsibilities.
 I have also served on the A Level Curriculum Advisory Board for Modern Languages, the Consortium of Institutes of Advanced Studies Board, and on the Institute of Modern Languages Languages Advisory Committee, as well as other national roles relating to modern languages and arts and humanities teaching and research.